Cultural Heritage Initiatives

 Such projects aim to promote international standards in the field of heritage conservation by stimulating dialogue and relationships between Ukrainian heritage professionals and colleagues from international centres of excellence, such as The British Association of Paintings Conservator-Restorers (BAPCR) – the oldest dedicated professional organisation for conservator‐restorers of paintings in the United Kingdom.

-The British Ukrainian Society supports collaborative projects between British and Ukrainian art restorers, art historians, heritage scientists and other museum professionals.
+The British Ukrainian Society (BUS) supports collaborative projects between British and Ukrainian art restorers, art historians, heritage scientists and other museum professionals.

 The visits included some of the most renowned conservation departments in the UK: The Courtauld Institute of Art, The National Gallery (London), Victoria and Albert Museum, National Portrait Gallery and Tate.